-SCS 372-Field Work\.
+SCS 372-Field Work.

 For laymen and prospective missionaries to gain practical experience in various missionary endeavors.
 Instruction and typical missionary experiences will be arranged to give the student an overall view of life and work on the mission field.
-Two hours.
+Summer only, two 316 hours.

-SCS 373-Field Work\.
+SCS 373-Field Work.

 For laymen and prospective missionaries to gain practical experience in various missionary endeavors.
 Instruction and typical missionary experiences will be arranged to give the student an overall view of life and work on the mission field.
-Three hours.
+Summer only, three hours.